 One-to-one sessions can help you find a focus for your academic or creative project.

-At the Writing Center, you can find guidance for any language-based task you might have whether it is a class assignment (such as an essay, research paper, speech, or presentation) or a personal project (a thesis or dissertation, a piece of creative writing, or personal statement).
-Writing Consultants can provide guidance during any part of your writing process from brainstorming to revising and polishing.
+At the Writing Center, you can find guidance for any composing task you might have whether it is a class assignment or a personal project.
+We work with all types of writing in the center through our writers' studio, multimedia composition center, and online writing center.
+Some of the writing that you might work on in our writers' studio include more text-based papers such as essays, research papers, theses, dissertations, creative writing, or personal statements.
+In our multimedia composition center, you might work on speeches, presentations, web sites, eportfolios, or any type of digital project.
+The online writing center provides a space for writers to work one-on-one with a consultant in real time via audio/video and chat features.
+Writing consultants provide guidance during any part of your writing process from brainstorming to revising and polishing.
+We also offer semester-long writing partnerships.
 To see what kind of appointments we offer or to schedule an appointment, visit our appointments page.

-Join a writing group to work with students from across discliplines who have similar writing interests.
+Join a writing group to work with students from across disciplines who have similar writing interests.

 Each semester, the Writing Center facilitates writing groups and other activities that encourage conversation about our writing communities and foster participation in language events.
 The Creative Writing Group and the Conversation and Culture Group are just two examples of the kinds of meetings we have hosted.
 Writing groups are student-driven and student-led.
 Stop by the Writing Center at the beginning of each semester for a schedule of our writing group offerings.

-Let us bring the Writing Center to you through a class visit or in-class writing workshop.
+Let us bring the Writing Center to you through a class visit or writing workshop.

 Send us your assignment sheets or recommended writing resources, and we'll make sure that they are available to students working on your assignments in the Writing Center.